 But the idea here flows directly from the first chapter of Hebrews.
 The message of the Son is superior to that of the Old Testament prophets.
 And the Son is superior to the angels.
 So we should take even more seriously the message that he brings to us.

 Disobedience under the Old Testament Law was punishable.
-The punishment depending on the specific disobedience.
+The punishment depends on the specific disobedience.
 There were consequences for disobedience.

 And if we are punished for disobeying the message given by angels, how much more should we expect to suffer the consequences for ignoring the message given by the Son.
 The consequences for ignoring the first were physical and temporary.
 But the consequences for ignoring the message of salvation are eternal.
 So pay attention.